 All of the cervical vertebrae flex and extend the neck, but some have additional special functions, including:

 - C1: The first vertebra in the column closest to the skull is also known as the atlas.
 It forms the joint that connects the skull and the spinal column.

 - C2: Also known as the axis, it creates a pivot that allows C1 to rotate, thus giving the head greater range of motion.

 - C7: The last of the cervical vertebrae, C7 has an extra-long spinous process.
-This is one of the bones that protrudes through the skin at the back of the neck.
+This is one of the bones that protrude through the skin at the back of the neck.

-Fracture to any vertebra is considered a medical emergency, but damage to the cervical vertebrae can create major problems.
-Fracture and injury to C2 are common and may cause death or paralysis.
+Fracture to any vertebra is considered a medical emergency, but damage to the cervical vertebrae is especially critical.
+Fracture and injury to the C2 vertebra is common with high-force trauma, and may cause death or paralysis.